 Exploring lessons learned from arts-based HIV and STI prevention programs with Northern and Indigenous adolescents in the Northwest Territories, Canada

-- To identify sexual health benefits experienced by participants of an arts-based HIV and STI prevention with Northern and Indigenous adolescents in the NWT.
+- The sexual health benefits experienced by participants of an arts-based HIV and STI prevention with Northern and Indigenous adolescents in the NWT.

-- To identify contextual factors associated with mental health outcomes, and sexual health outcomes, and identify areas for policy, practice and research.
+- The contextual factors associated with mental health outcomes, and sexual health outcomes, and identify areas for policy, practice and research.